 Get Involved in Social Events

-Communicate With Your Roommates
+Communicate with Your Roommates

 If you are living on campus or with a roommate, you might have to fill out a roommate agreement form.
 Take that seriously.
 Even if you don’t have a formal agreement, take the time to talk with your roommates about what you expect in terms of cleanliness, noise at certain hours, and communication.
 A healthy living area is important for a healthy freshman year, and as long as you communicate, you can avoid stressing out about roommate woes and put your energy toward your classes and activities.